 Please be sure and let us know if you (or anyone in your group) has a dietary restriction or allergy when you purchase your tickets.

 On the Downtown Food Tour we can accommodate vegetarians, gluten or dairy intolerances, but not vegans.

-On the Downtown Vintage Food Tour we are unable to accommodate vegetarians, vegans, gluten or dairy intolerances.
+On the Vintage Food Tour we are unable to accommodate vegetarians, vegans, gluten or dairy intolerance.

 Tickets must be purchased in advance of the tour.
 Our tours tend to sell out and we do not take walk-ups nor do we accept cash.
 This is because of the agreement we have with our partners and insurance company.
 Please click on ‘Book Now’ on the right-hand sidebar of this webpage to purchase your tickets.

 Yes, babies and children are welcomed on our tour.
 However, we ask you to use your judgment to determine if the tour is appropriate for them.
 Please take into consideration that the tour is 3.5 hours long during which time we are either walking or standing for the majority of it.

 We have designed most of the tour to go downhills, however due to steep inclines, tiny cobblestone streets and inaccessibility of the tasting locations, the tour is not baby stroller accessible.
 We recommend to use the carrier.

 Babies and small children who will not be joining the food tastings do not need a ticket.